How to Grow Tomatoes Hydroponically

 While many hydroponic systems exist, some are far better suited for the needs of a thirsty, fruiting plant like a tomato.

-1. Growing Tomatoes with an NFT 36-Hole Hydroponic System
+1. Growing Tomatoes Hydroponically Using an NFT 36-Hole System

-How it Works: In an NFT system with 36 planting holes, a thin film of nutrient-rich water continuously flows through sloped channels where tomato seedlings are placed in net cups.
-The roots are partially exposed to air while also absorbing nutrients from the flowing solution.
-The unused solution drains back into a reservoir to be recirculated.
+If you’re looking to grow tomatoes hydroponically, an NFT system with 36 planting holes can be a great choice.
+In this setup, a thin layer of nutrient-rich water continuously flows through sloped channels where your tomato seedlings sit in net cups.
+Their roots get both air and nutrients from the flowing solution, and any leftover water goes back into the reservoir to be recirculated.

-2. Vertical Hydroponic Tower: A Space-Saving Solution for Tomato Growing Indoors
+2. Efficient Vertical Hydroponic Towers for Indoor Tomato Production

-How it Works: Tomato seedlings are placed in individual net cups positioned vertically along the tower.
-A pump circulates nutrient-rich water from a reservoir up to the top, allowing it to trickle down and nourish each plant’s roots.
-The excess solution is collected and reused in a continuous cycle.
+A vertical hydroponic tower can be a great way to grow tomatoes indoors, especially if space is limited.
+Tomato seedlings are placed in individual net cups along the tower, and a pump moves nutrient-rich water from the reservoir to the top.
+The water then trickles down, feeding each plant’s roots, and the extra solution is collected and reused in a continuous cycle.

-Each tomato plant is placed in an individual Dutch bucket filled with an inert growing medium such as perlite or coco coir.
-A drip irrigation system delivers nutrient solution to each bucket, and the excess drains out through the bottom and is either recirculated or drained away, depending on the system setup.
+In a Dutch bucket setup, each tomato plant sits in its own bucket filled with an inert growing medium like perlite or coco coir.
+Nutrient solution is delivered to each bucket through a drip irrigation system.
+Any excess solution drains out the bottom and can either be recirculated or removed, depending on how your system is set up.

 Best Tomato Varieties for Soilless Cultivation